 Provide general administrative assistance that requires attention to detail and organization (i.e. filing, computer-based tasks, and mailings).
 Desired skills and abilities: Comfortable kneeling and bending - Comfortable lifting light objects- Organizational, written, and verbal skills - Works well independently and as part of a team - Interpersonal skills - Comfortable working with web and online search engines - Knowledge of Microsoft Office programs, including Outlook, Word, and Excel.

 Special Events Support

-Nearly all of our special events throughout the year require the assistance and expertise of volunteers to be successful.
-Because most of our events take place in the evening or on weekends, special events volunteer opportunities offer flexibility in scheduling.
-Volunteer duties vary by event, but may include traffic control/parking, concessions, and greeting guests.
-Desired skills and abilities: Interpersonal skills Works well independently and as part of a team Periodic availability
+Nearly all of our special events throughout the year require the assistance and expertise of volunteers in order for the events to be successful.
+Because most of our events take place in the evening or on weekends, special events offer flexibility in scheduling.
+Volunteer duties vary by event but may include traffic control/parking, concessions, and greeting guests.
+Desired skills and abilities: Interpersonal skills - Works well independently and as part of a team.

-Waimea Valley's mauka (mountain) regions are undergoing an amazing amount of change.
-In the last 3 years, we planted nearly 20,000 native plants in our mauka restoration sites.
-Join our Waimea Valley and be a part of this ongoing effort to remove weeds and plant native plants.
-Volunteer activities include cutting down invasive weeds, planting natives, and native seed collection.
-Desired skills and abilities: Moderate physical fitness Comfortable hiking uphill, along mountain ridge
+Our conservation program is focused on restoring native forest land and maintaining the habitats of the endangered plants and animals that we protect.
+Join our Waimea Valley team and be part of the ongoing effort to improve the ecology of the Valley.
+Volunteer activities include clearing out invasive weeds, planting natives, and native seed collection.
+Desired skills and abilities: Moderate physical fitness - Comfortable hiking uphill along the mountain ridge.